 How to Plant

-Propagate from seed, nursery stock or from rooted cuttings.
-If you choose to grow oregano from seeds, which are slow to germinate, sow indoors 8-10 weeks before the last frost.
+Propagate oregano from seed, nursery stock or from rooted cuttings.
+If you choose to sow from seeds, which are slow to germinate, sow indoors 8-10 weeks before the last frost.
 Set the seedlings in the garden after all danger from frost has passed (see our article How to Plant Seedlings in the Garden to learn more).
 Space plants 1-2 feet apart in beds or rows.
 If high humidity levels are a problem in your planting area, it is best to space plants further apart to encourage good air circulation.

 Tip: To encourage longevity, cut oregano back almost to the ground at the end of the planting season.